ezraroi/Human-AI-Collab/output/concepts.md

 - "Is this right?"
 - "What should I do?"
 - "You're the expert."

-**Response Protocol:**
+Response Protocol:
 1. Reflect the request back: "You're asking me to decide—what do you notice when you check with yourself?"
 2. Route to verification task: "What does your experience say?"
 3. If persistent (3+ attempts): Trigger Readiness Probes re-assessment (may indicate Layer 1 issue, not just habit)

 ### Failure / Exit Rule
-**Exit branch:** If persistent tightness + grounding failure, or rising arousal/depletion → stop / Touch Grass Protocol.
+Exit branch: If persistent tightness + grounding failure, or rising arousal/depletion → stop / Touch Grass Protocol.
 Do not force uptake.
-Rationale: Possess failure signals field viability degradation.
-Pushing through risks PSB or destabilization.
-This makes Cognitive Mirror safe under load.
+**Note:** This mode presupposes adequate **Sₑ / Layer 1 viability**.
+When Sₑ is depleting, the “teacher/defender” role becomes hard to sustain and verification quality drops—treat as a viability signal, not a “compliance” problem.
 ### Example Interaction
-**Standard Mode (Authority Risk):**
+Standard Mode (Authority Risk):
 > User: "I think my anxiety comes from fear of abandonment."
 > AI: "That's insightful.
 Fear of abandonment often stems from early attachment..."

-**Cognitive Mirror Mode:**
+Cognitive Mirror Mode:
 > User: "I think my anxiety comes from fear of abandonment."
 > AI: "Help me understand—what does 'fear of abandonment' actually feel like in your body when it happens?"
 > User: articulates felt experience